txross/mdata_go/docs/RFC.md

 To resolve claims, the ledger must be able to **(a)** privately conduct trade transactions between and among parties and **(b)** publicly share master data to support the private transactions.

 The purpose of this repository is to enable function **b** and provide a transaction processor for use by all nodes in the consortium that can create, update, delete, and otherwise maintain shared product master data publicly on chain.
-The data supplied by this transaction processor will be data queried by private Sabre trade transactions to validate the business logic of the Sabre smart contracts supporting function **a**.
+Publicly shared master data will support function **a** by providing a transparent ledger of available products to support trade transactions.

 # Transaction Processor Specification